philippinespire/pire_lcwgs_data_processing/scripts/ANGSD_wahab/README.md

 vi fst.sbatch
 #Make sure to first paste Kyra’s script
 #Make sure to change the SAF directory into our angsd_analysis folder: SAFDIR=${1:-/archive/carpenterlab/pire/pire_salarias_fasciatus_lcwgs/angsd_analysis/}
-#Make sure to change population 1 to "abas_sites_notrans"
+#Make sure to change population 1 to "historical_sites_notrans"
-#Make sure to change population 2 to "cbas_sites_notrans"
+#Make sure to change population 2 to "contemp_sites_notrans"
 ```

 Submit the job to the Wahab cluster.
 Since the script already specifies the directory for the output, you do not have to specify the directory when submitting the job.
 The output should be angsd_fst-######.out.